klmnden/azure-docs.tr-tr/articles/cognitive-services/Content-Moderator/term-lists-quickstart-dotnet.md

         Thread.Sleep(throttleRate);
     }

-## <a name="add-a-term-to-a-term-list"></a>Bir terimi listesine bir terim ekleyin
+## <a name="add-a-term-to-a-term-list"></a>Terim listesine terim ekleme

-Aşağıdaki yöntem tanımını ad alanına TermLists, Program sınıfı ekleyin.
+namespace TermLists, class Program için aşağıdaki yöntem tanımını ekleyin.

     /// <summary>
     /// Add a term to the indicated term list.